telerik/winforms-docs/gridview/exporting-data/spread-export.md

     - *CreateOrOverrideFile*: Creates new or overrides an existing file.

 __ExportViewDefinition:__  Gets or sets a value indicating whether to export the [view definition.]({%slug winforms/gridview/view-definitions/overview%})

+>caution View definition is currently exported only for the master level.
+It is not supported for child templates in a hierarchical grid.

 ### Exported Cells Data Type